View All

 You can look up the project here

-Project 5: Finding Waldo
+Project 5: Finding Waldo With Simple OpenCV Projects

-This is an object detection project to detect Waldo in an image by training an AI to recognise Waldo from a series of different images.
+This is an object detection project to detect Waldo in an image by training an AI to recognize Waldo from a series of different images.
 We then employ a static approach to find Waldo by pixel matching.
 This is important because if you use a template image, the static matching will only apply to that particular image and not a new image of Waldo.

 We compute the correlation coefficient to perform template matching, which takes as input the waldo template and slides it pixel by pixel across the image in which Waldo is to be detected.
 The correlation coefficient shows if the pixel locations are a “good” or “bad” match.